'Black Panther' actor pinned under food truck in NYC crash

-Bernans’ mother shared several updates on her daughter’s condition via her Instagram account, including several graphic photos of her injuries.
+Bernans’ mother, Patricia Lee, shared several updates on her daughter’s condition via her Instagram account, including several graphic photos of her injuries.
 She called the crash “traumatic,” and said her daughter was knocked unconscious and suffered broken bones, fractures, and chipped teeth.

 The social media post ended with a note that Bernans’ son was not with her and was safe with his family.

+“I’m in so much pain,” Bernans said in a video posted to her Instagram story Monday, adding that she “still can’t really walk right now.”
+In another post to her story later in the day, Lee said Bernans “was able to walk a few steps assisted.”

-Nine people, including Bernans, were injured in the incident, which spanned several blocks in Midtown, officials said.
+Nine people, including Bernans and a police officer, were injured in the incident, which spanned several blocks in Midtown, officials said.
+Another woman who was with Bernans at the time of the crash, Julie Hansson, shared on Instagram that she had been hospitalized as well.

-Cellphone video obtained by PIX11 News shows the driver trying to make a getaway after the crash.
+Cellphone video obtained by Nexstar’s WPIX shows the driver trying to make a getaway after the crash.

 Bernans, 29, had an uncredited role as a member of the Dora Milaje fighting force in “Black Panther” and performed stunts in the musical version of “The Color Purple” released last month.